BrightcoveOS/android-player-samples/README.md

 ### Brightcove Kotlin sample apps using ExoPlayer

 * [Audio Only Sample App](https://github.com/KEAMCRF/android-player-samples/tree/AudioOnlySample/brightcove-exoplayer-kotlin/AudioOnlySampleApp): This app shows how to setup the Brightcove ExoPlayer with audio-only assets.

+* [Basic SSAI PAL Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/BasicSSAIPALSampleApp): This app shows how to configure an app to use the Brightcove Native Player for Android SSAI Plugin to play a video and the PAL SDK from Google for Ad tracking.

+* [Bumper Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/BumperSampleApp): This app shows how to setup the Brightcove ExoPlayer to play using a bumper video.

 ## Installing the sample apps
 Currently, all of the sample app projects must be installed together as a bundle.
 Individual sample app projects also have specific dependencies.
 For those specific dependencies, see the individual project descriptions above for details.